If you’re a business owner, you know that having a product line is essential to your success.

 Businesses often use this strategy when selling related—but slightly different—items.
 For example, a company that sells laptops, desktops, and other computer peripherals might utilize product line pricing.

-Setting different price points for each product in a line enables businesses to maximize profits while remaining competitive in the market.
+Setting different price points for each product in a line enables businesses to maximize profits while remaining competitive.

 Product-line filling or line-filling means increasing the scope and number of similar products available within a particular product line.

-Companies perform product-line filling to appeal to a broader range of consumer needs and preferences.
+Companies perform product-line filling to appeal to broader consumer needs and preferences.

 Businesses make line-filling decisions by offering additional products unrelated to the main product.
 Doing so allows companies to reach new customers and gain a competitive advantage.